 How to Age Copper and Brass

 Remove any previous finish / lacquer from the metal using a paint stripper or similar solvents.
 Thoroughly remove and clean any grease or oil, including fingerprints as this will affect the final finish.
 Use Ultra fine 0000 wire wool to rub over the surface.

-Here is an example of a Brass handle and Copper handle before ageing.
+Here is an example of a Brass handle and Copper handle before using the metal colouring fluid.
 As you can see they are very shiny and new looking and we want to create an aged look.

 You can do this in two ways.
-You can dilute the Metal colouring Antiquing fluid with ten parts water and immerse items to ensure a uniform colour change, this process is recommended when treating more than one item.
+You can dilute the Metal colouring Antiquing fluid with ten parts water and immerse items to ensure a uniform colour change.
+This process is recommended when treating more than one item.
 If a stronger darker colour is required you can apply the Antiquing Fluid directly onto the item, using either cotton wool or a brush.
 Watch the surface quickly change colour.

-After treating, items can be sealed with a wax, oil or lacquer and this will add a nice sheen and finish to the metal.
+After treating, items can be sealed with a Jade oil, a wax, or lacquer and this will add a nice sheen and finish to the metal.
 It can make the copper and brass look like it has a patina.

 Here is the Brass and Copper finished with an aged patina, they are now a nice antique colour and match the character of a genuine antique piece.